-Brandon’s acting style is commonly referred to as Method acting, an acting style fashioned after Lee Strasberg which emphasized actors becoming the role by reliving their own experiences and substituting their emotions for the emotions of the characters in order to give realist performance.
-However, defining method acting is problematic best; indeed the phrase method acting has become an umbrella term to describe a vast assortment of performances styles which premiered during the heyday of the Actor’s Studio which was heralded by the media as a new acting style simply because the rhetoric of film performances had changed.
+Brandon’s acting style is commonly referred to as Method acting.
+Method acting was fashioned after Lee Strasberg and emphasized actors becoming the role by reliving their own experiences and substituting their emotions for the emotions of the characters in order to give realist performance.
+However, defining method acting is problematic best; indeed, the phrase method acting has become an umbrella term to describe a vast assortment of performances styles which premiered during the heyday of the Actor’s Studio.
+Method acting was heralded by the media as a new acting style simply because the rhetoric of film performances had changed.

 The Method was held up as the first real acting style which could be studied but as Cynthia Baron argues, the Method, which actually has three main variations, was not altogether different than the Hollywood studio era.
 Brando, himself, is a Method actor, but his performance differs than Strasberg’s.
 Brando’s mentor, Stella Alder, was student of Strasberg but her performance technique emphasized script analysis and creative imagination rather than emotional memory.